LisaHJung/O4B/README.md

 ```
 For best practice, add the `batch` processor to the Collector configuration.
 It improves performance and reduces overhead.

+Adjust the parameters to serve your use case.

 **The Service component was updated to include the processors that have been added.**
 ```